Hridaya Teacher Training Course

 The HTTC includes daily Hridaya Meditation and asana practice.
-In order to see how this form of meditation resonates and transforms you, the completion of a 10-Day Hridaya Silent Meditation Retreat is a prerequisite.
+In order to see how this form of meditation resonates and transforms you, the completion of two on-site 10-Day Hridaya Silent Meditation Retreats is a prerequisite.

 Ease in practicing asanas comes with time.
 Because of this, a foundation in basic and fundamental yoga postures is recommended for this training.
-You’ll learn these postures in the Hridaya Yoga Retreat: Module 1 Intensive, a prerequisite for the HTTC.
+You’ll learn these postures in the Hridaya Yoga Retreat: Module 2, another prerequisite for the HTTC.

 We offer to all those who want to live with an Open Heart and to share this message, the opportunity to discover the beauty of yoga and meditation.

 We don’t put an emphasis on performing the physical postures perfectly but on the spiritual maturity of the students who are willing to learn gradually and to become conscious of the limits of their own bodies.
 In meditation, practitioners realize that they are not just the physical body.
 Thus, in Hridaya Yoga, we learn not to become free from the body, but to become free in the body.

 Developing awareness and love is our main purpose during the HTTC.
 This applies to the physical body, too.
 Thus, asana practice becomes joyful and relaxing.
 During the training, you will deepen your understanding of the asanas while simultaneously learning how to teach.

 Therefore, the yoga “skills” required for enrolling in the HTTC would be: love, patience, spiritual aspiration, maturity, perseverance, and diligence.